Children’s & Women’s Health

 More About BLOOM: Black Baby Equity Clinic →

 “Now is a transformational moment to redress the inequities that create barriers to Black children’s health and wellness.
-The Black Baby Equity Project advances anti-racist and trauma-informed clinical interventions so all our children thrive, and Resilient Teens is addressing how we deliver mental health support to teens.
+[BLOOM] advances anti-racist and trauma-informed clinical interventions so all our children thrive.
 Since 2012, LSPFF has been a champion for my work at UCSF Benioff Children's Hospital Oakland, beginning with their support for our Help Desk Study which has led to notable changes in our efforts to end the health care divide for kids.
-Building on that early funding, she has been a constant force for good in my life by investing in a variety of forward-thinking initiatives such as Resilient Teens.
+Building on that early funding, she has been a constant force for good in my life by investing in a variety of forward-thinking initiatives.
 LSPFF has generously connected us to others in their vast network of change makers, which has been a powerful lever for increasing the hospital’s social impact.”

 —Dayna Long, MD